-Educational Materials (guidance booklets and forms), already available for patients and doctors, are currently being updated to reflect the new measures and provide age-appropriate advice.
-These will be disseminated to healthcare professionals shortly in hard copy by the Marketing Authorisation Holder (MAH) (i.e. license holder for the medicine) once approved by the HPRA and will also be available to download from the HPRA website (see below).
+Educational Materials (guidance booklets and forms), which were already available for patients and doctors, have been updated to reflect the new measures and provide age-appropriate advice.
+These documents have been disseminated to healthcare professionals in hard copy by the Marketing Authorisation Holder (MAH) (i.e. license holder for the medicine) and are also available to download below.
 The Educational materials will include the following:

 A patient alert card, which will be attached to the packaging so that pharmacists can go through it with the patient when valproate (Epilim) is dispensed (the cards will be provided in hard copy while the Epilim product packaging is being updated).

 Valproate (Epilim) - Product information